Butonix/ruqqus-1/docs/contribute/design.md

 ### General

-1. To the greatest extent possible, mimic reddit functionality as it applies to /r/the_donald (Quarantine/ban status notwithstanding)
+1. To the greatest extent possible, mimic reddit functionality without allowing board moderators to censor users
-2. Use reddit oauth to verify reddit name if desired
-3. Use email verification to increase account permissions
-4. No advertising, donations only (to avoid contractual obligations to advertisers)
+2. No advertising, donations only (to avoid contractual obligations to advertisers)

 ### UX